Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Malliavin Calculus for stopping times

-\paragraph*{Mathematical Finance} In Pricing Theory, a branch of Mathematical Finance, a classical problem is to evaluate the variation of the price of a derivative, in response to a change of the underlying asset price or volatility {\cite{Hull2017}}.
-These quantities are known with the name of \emph{Greeks} and they play a core role in hedging theory.
-More precisely, given an underlying asset, whose price $P_t$ is the solution of an SDE staring in $p_0$, the price $D$ of a derivative is given as the expectation of a functional of $P_t$, i.e.
+In Pricing Theory, a branch of Mathematical Finance, a classical problem is to evaluate the variation of the price of a derivative, in response to a change of the underlying asset price or volatility {\cite{Hull2017}}.
+These quantities are known as \emph{Greeks} and play a core role in hedging theory.
+More precisely, given an underlying asset, whose price $P_t$ is the solution of an SDE starting in $p_0$, the price $D$ of a derivative is given as the expectation of a functional of $P_t$, i.e.

 If we call $p_0$ the initial price of the underlying asset, the \textit{Greek} representing the sensitivity with respect to the initial price is called $\Delta$, and is formally defined as